 Advantages and Disadvantages of Generics

-Generic classes and methods increase the reusability of the code, the security and the performance compared to other non-generic alternatives.
+Generic classes and methods increase the reusability of the code, its security and its performance, as compared to other non-generic alternatives.

 As a general rule, the programmer should strive to create and use generic classes, whenever it is possible.
-The more generic types are used, the higher level of abstraction there is in the program and the source code becomes more flexible and reusable.
-However we should keep in mind, that overuse of generics can lead to over-generalization and the code may become unreadable and difficult to understand by other programmers.
+The more generic types are used, the higher the level of abstraction in the program and the more flexible and reusable source code becomes.
+However, we should keep in mind that overuse of generics can lead to over-generalization and the code may become unreadable and difficult to understand by other programmers.

 Naming the Parameters of the Generic Types

-Before we finish generics as a topic, let’s give you some guidance on working with the substitutes (parameters) of unknown types in a generic class:
+Before we complete the topic of generics, let’s look at some guidance on working with parameters of unknown types in a generic class:

-If there is just one unknown type in the generic, it is common to use the letter T, as a substitute for that unknown type.
-As an example we can give our class declaration AnimalShelter<T>, which we used until now.
+If there is just one unknown type in the generic class, it is common to use the letter T, as a parameter for that unknown type.
+The class declaration AnimalShelter<T>, which we used before, serves as an example.

-To the substitutes should be given the most descriptive names, unless a letter is not a sufficiently descriptive and well-chosen name, this will not improve readability of the source code.
-For instance, we can modify our example, replacing the letter T, with the more descriptive substitute for Animal:
+The parameters for unknown types should have most descriptive names, as this will improve the readability of the source code.
+For instance, we can modify our example, replacing the letter T, with a more descriptive parameter of unknown type that, for instance, is called Animal: